achievements-app/psn-api/README.md

 Copy your NPSSO. **Do not expose it anywhere publicly, it is equivalent to your password.**

+If you see an error response, try using different browser.

 3. You can now obtain an authentication token using your NPSSO with the following function calls from this package.

 ```ts